March 3, 2012

 Pano from Squaretop, El Toro on the left horizon, Sheep Canyon below

-Once Christian and I signed ourselves in, we began our descent, making good time once we found the more sparsely populated section of the slope where we had come up.
-Taking just one small break to dump sand out of our shoes, we made it back to the truck with time to spare.
-Perhaps even, with enough time to visit another peak on the reservation.
-After spending a few minutes drinking fluids and preparing the appropriate music, we started driving up the steep dirt road and made it just a few hundred feet before my rear wheels lost traction and started digging holes.
-What had appeared to be hard packed dirt had sections that were more like sand than anything, posing a problem for my 2WD vehicle.
+After Christian and I signed in we began our descent.
+We took just one short break to dump sand out of our shoes and made it back to the truck with time to spare, perhaps with enough time to visit another peak on the reservation.
+After rehydrating and preparing the appropriate music, we started up the steep dirt road.
+We made it a few hundred feet before my rear wheels lost traction, blowing out a section of loose dirt and sinking into deep ruts.
+Shoot, not a great place to get stuck, not great at all.
 I let the truck roll backwards, engaged the rear locking differential, and gave it another go with the same results.
-Again I tried, and finally a 4th time, I backed up as far I could and went for it, spinning my back wheels and just barely making it through.
-I attempted to keep momentum to avoid a repeat, but hit a 2nd patch of soft stuff about halfway up.
-The tires blew away the soft medium, and I again let the truck roll back to harder ground and gunned it.
-The speedometer read 30mph but the truck inched along at under five, and eventually swam its way to firmer ground.
-Lucky for us the remainder of the road, though still steep (later calculated to have an 18% grade), went easy.
-We laughed, admittedly lucky that we weren’t faced with a 7-8 mile walk out to hire an expensive tow truck.
+Again I tried and finally a 4th time, I backed up as far I could and gunned it, spinning my back wheels with a dirt rooster tail behind, just barely making it through.
+I attempted to keep momentum but hit a 2nd patch of soft stuff about halfway up.
+The tires again blew away the soft medium and I again let the truck roll back to harder ground and punched it.
+The speedometer read 30mph but the truck inched along at under five, swimming its way up.
+Lucky for us the remainder of the road went easy.
+We laughed the nervousness away, lucky to avoid a 7-8 mile walk through the reservation to get help.

 Squaretop16